sambathkumarj/InfluxDB_Telegram_Grafana/README.md

 InfluxDB offers several benefits for storing and analyzing time series data.
 It supports efficient data aggregation and analysis with time interval constraints, making it suitable for IoT environments and other systems that collect data continuously over time
 Install InfluxDB

-# Install InfluxDB as a service with systemd
+# Install InfluxDB as a service with systems

 ```
 curl -O https://dl.influxdata.com/influxdb/releases/influxdb2_2.7.5-1_amd64.deb